rmp15/rstudio_cloud_tutorial/basics/b_03_clone_github_project.md

 ## You should then see a screen which looks a lot like an RStudio set-up on your local computer, but in your web browser and with an extra bar starting with 'Your Workspace':

 ![image](../images/rstudio_cloud_first_load.png)

+## You should now be ready to start using this GitHub repository in RStudio Cloud!